 - Broken windows, missing tires, etc. or other signs of vandalism

 - Cobwebs, dirt, leaves, etc., in and around the vehicle

-Reno residents who plan to be gone from their homes for a period not exceeding fourteen days can request a house check by calling Reno Direct at 334-INFO.
+Reno residents who plan to be gone from their homes for a period not exceeding thirty days can request a house check by calling Reno Direct at 334-INFO.
 House checks are performed by SAVE teams for the following: